Skip to the content.

 } while (l < r);

-then we move every element from l to start forawrd, and set element in start to pivot
+Then we move every element from l to start forward, and set the element at start to pivot

-we perform binary search again, this time element in index 2 is selected, we move every element from the selected index to start forward again
+We perform binary search again.
+This time the element at index 2 is selected, and we move every element from the selected index to start forward again

-the selected element is in index 2, after move every element from l to start forawrd
+The selected element is at index 2.
+After moving every element from l to start forward

-and set element in start to pivot, we’ve finished the binary_sort algorithm
+And set the element at start to pivot, we’ve finished the binary_sort algorithm

 run

-actually minrun will be computed in the following function, if the current run number is lower than 64, it will be binary_sort directly, else half of it’s size will be shrink until there’s a result size lower than 64
+Actually minrun will be computed in the following function.
+If the current run number is lower than 64, it will be sorted with binary_sort directly.
+Otherwise, half of its size will be shrunk until there’s a result size lower than 64

 I’ve changed this constant to a smaller value so that the example above can fit into my graph